willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Connect the dots: Andy's advice for aligning your body, speech, and mind
 * How meditation rewires the brain with Dr. Tracy Brandmeyer

+## The wake up - Mon

+* **Ride your wave**: Kevin Hart's tips for navigating the highs and lows of your day.
+How are you going to handle your feelings?

 ## The wake up - Tuesday

 * Dancing on Air with Karynn Sucaldito @thefruitbat